What is cash flow?

 Below is an interesting video on how high growth and profitable companies can have cash flow issues

-How can we prevent and fix cash flow problems ?
+How can you prevent and solve cash flow problems ?

 - You can use time to pay arrangements, working capital from alternative funding options, a company voluntary arrangement or a pre-pack administration.
 We can help you with all of these options as well as any discussions needed with suppliers, creditors, HMRC and landlords.
 See our Worried Directors Guide for help.
 Do not wait until it is too late to get professional help!
 It is better, sooner rather than later.
 Call for free initial advice from us today.